 In 2022, Debbie celebrated 6 years in business as a Passionate PA.
-She decided to celebrate the milestone by sharing some of the lessons learned over her business journey as a franchisee with The Passionate PA.
+When she reached 5, her amazing clients did a little video but this year, she decided to celebrate the milestone by sharing some of the lessons learned over her whole business journey as a franchisee with The Passionate PA.
 Debbie shared these lessons with the intention that they may prove useful to anyone embarking on their own journey as a business owner.

 Lesson 1: Be yourself…